Rhinoplasty recovery hinges on getting the right Charlotte surgeon

 But the most important thing of all is to stay in touch with your surgeon and keep follow-up appointments.
 You should wait until the swelling is completely down before you decide if you like your new nose.

 Rhinoplasty surgery a success with Charlotte’s most experienced rhinoplasty surgeon

-Dr. Sean Freeman is the best rhinoplasty surgeon in Charlotte, NC.
-He’s been certified by two different boards of surgery, the American Board of Otolaryngology (head and neck surgery) and the American Board of Facial Plastic and Reconstructive Surgery.
-Since 1988 he has concentrated on his specialty — facial plastic surgery, including nose jobs.
-Many of his patients have already gotten nose jobs from other surgeons and are seeking revision rhinoplasty to improve them.
-An online consultation will get you a discount on his consultation fee.
-If you are looking for a nose job, schedule an appointment today or ask for an online consultation to get a discount on the fee.
+Dr. Sean Freeman is the best rhinoplasty surgeon in Charlotte.
+He has been certified by two different surgery boards, the American Board of Otolaryngology (head and neck surgery) and the American Board of Facial Plastic and Reconstructive Surgery.
+He has devoted himself to facial plastic surgery, including nose jobs, since 1988.
+Many of his patients have already gotten nose jobs from other surgeons and come to him for revision rhinoplasty to get the results they really wanted.
+If you live in or near Charlotte NC and want a nose job, improve your chances of success by making an appointment or scheduling an online consultation with the best rhinoplasty surgeon in the area today.

 Contact Dr. Sean Freeman at Only Faces, Charlotte’s most experienced rhinoplasty surgeon and top facial plastic surgeon, to schedule a consultation to find out what procedure is right for you.
 Call today.